The Etchings of Claude Lorrain

 for an appreciation of "Landscape

 Another four etchings are in a circular format.
-Here are two of them:
+Here are three of them:

 Landscape with Two Seated Men